CDonnerer/xgboost-distribution/README.rst

 xgb-dist
 ============

 XGBoost for probabilistic prediction.
-Like `NGBoost`_, but faster.
+Like `NGBoost`_, but faster and in the `XGBoost scikit-learn API`_.

 .. image:: https://raw.githubusercontent.com/CDonnerer/xgb-dist/main/imgs/xgb_dist.png
     :align: center